meedan/check/README.md

 # Check

-A collaborative media annotation platform.
+A collaborative media annotation platform for all.

 This is a [Docker Compose](https://docs.docker.com/compose/) configuration that spins up the whole Check app locally.
 Tested on Linux and Mac OS X. The repo contains two Docker Compose files, one for development (`docker-compose.yml`) and the other for testing (`docker-test.yml`).